Is there a charge for services?

 I live with the person who sexually assaulted me.
 Is there a safe place for me to stay?

 There are many resources available to you in this situation.
-There is an emergency shelter in our area.
+There is an emergency shelter in our area called the Shelter for Help in Emergency.
 SARA advocates and hotline volunteers can answer any questions and help you locate resources.